Mineworx Technologies and EnviroLeach Technologies

 Mineworx – EnviroLeach Joint Venture

 Mineworx and EnviroLeach have entered into a Joint Venture for the ongoing collaboration in the E-Waste sector.
 The strategic relationship was created in an effort to capitalize on the assets and skill sets of both parties to develop an innovative, turn-key and environmentally friendly solution for E-Waste processing.
-The joint venture will be based on 20% of net profits payable to Mineworx.
+Mineworx’s equity participation and ownership within the Joint Venture will be 20%, commencing with the recently signed global E-Waste processing partnership by EnviroLeach, which was announced on August 31, 2017.
 In return for its share in the joint venture, Mineworx will provide its engineering design and fabrication capabilities and also grant EnviroLeach an exclusive license to use the patent pending HM X-Mill technology in all E-Waste processing solutions globally.

 Mineworx – Exclusive Technical/Systems Integrator for Mining and E-Waste Plants